Feigeliudan01/LIMBR/README.md

 Features
 --------

-KNN based imputation of missing data.
+-KNN based imputation of missing data.
-SVD based modelling and removal of batch effects.
+-SVD based modelling and removal of batch effects.
-Built for circadian and non-circadian time series as well as block designs
+-Built for circadian and non-circadian time series as well as block designs

 ------------
 Code Example